-Vaping companies will be forced to file for a tobacco reseller license and deal with the red tape of paying taxes dealing with tobacco.
+Vaping companies will be forced to file for a tobacco reseller license.
+They will have to deal with the red tape of paying taxes dealing with tobacco.
 This will be regulated by the Bureau of Alcohol, Tobacco, and Firearms (ATF) in the Department of Justice (DOJ).

 “They’re turning us into cigarette traffickers basically,” Shoched said.

-With brick-and-mortar stores increasingly closing and people ordered products online, this will be especially difficult for many to cope with, especially those in rural areas.
+With brick-and-mortar stores closing and people ordering products online, this will be especially difficult for many to cope with.
+Especially those in rural areas.